+(For general requirements, see the section Admission.)
 The Master of Science in Technology and Organizational Leadership is designed for students with undergraduate majors in computer science, information systems, information technology, engineering, mathematics, or physics.
 Applicants must have knowledge of data structures and algorithms, assembly language and computer architecture, structured programming in a modern high-level language, and discrete mathematics.
+Applicants must have knowledge of data structures and algorithms and structured programming in a modern high-level language, and discrete mathematics.
 Applicants must have knowledge of data structures and algorithms and structured programming in a modern high-level language.
 Applicants who do not have an adequate background may be required to take the following 500-level graduate course during the first term of the program: